techn0man1ac/ToxicCommentClassification/README.md

   - Total Parameters: 11M
   - Maximum Sequence Length: 512(in this case use 128 tokens)
   - Pre-trained Tasks: Masked Language Modeling (MLM).

-## DistilBERT ֎🇦🇮

-This project demonstrates toxic comment classification using the [distilbert-base-uncased](https://huggingface.co/distilbert/distilbert-base-uncased) model, a lightweight and efficient version of BERT.

-### 1. Using PyTorch
-- Selected for its flexibility, ease of use, and strong community support.
-- Seamlessly integrated with Hugging Face Transformers.

-### 2. Dataset Balancing
-- Addressed dataset imbalance (90% non-toxic, 10% toxic) using `sklearn.utils.resample`.
-- Applied stratified splitting for training and test datasets.
-- Oversampled rare toxic classes, improving model recognition of all categories.

-### 3. Key Techniques
-- **Tokenization**: Preprocessed data with `DistilBertTokenizer`.
-- **Loss Function**: Binary Cross-Entropy with Logits (`BCEWithLogitsLoss`).
-- **Hyperparameter Tuning**: Optimized batch size (`16`), learning rate (`2e-5`), and epochs (`3`) with Optuna.

-### 4. Accelerated Training
-- Utilized GPU for training, achieving a ~30x speedup over CPU.

-### 5. Threshold Optimization
-- Used `itertools.product` to determine optimal thresholds for each class.
-- Improved recall and F1-score for multi-label classification.

-### 6. **Performance and Key Model Details**
-- **Validation Metrics**:
-  - Accuracy: 0.92 ✅
-  - Precision: 0.79 ✅
-  - Recall: 0.78 ✅

-- **Model Specifications**:
-  - Vocabulary Size: 30522
-  - Hidden Size: 768
-  - Attention Heads: 12
-  - Hidden Layers: 6
-  - Total Parameters: 66M
-  - Maximum Sequence Length: 512(in this case use 128 tokens)
-  - Pre-trained Tasks: Masked Language Modeling (MLM).

 We used to Cloud computing on [Kaggle](https://www.kaggle.com/code/techn0man1ac/toxiccommentclassificationsystem/) for are speed up model training.